 The Company and its subsidiaries file income tax returns in the U.S. and various foreign jurisdictions.
-The Company is currently under examination by the U.S. Internal Revenue Service for tax year 2017 and 2018, Wisconsin for years 2015 - 2018 and New York State for years 2016 - 2018.
-The Company is no longer subject to U.S. federal tax examinations for years before 2016, or state and local tax examinations by tax authorities for years before 2015.
-The Company has determined that it is reasonably possible that there will be a reversal of unrecognized tax benefits by as much as \$1.6 million in the next fiscal year due to the expected resolution of prior year tax matters.
+The Company is currently under examination by the U.S. Internal Revenue Service for tax year 2017 and 2018 and Wisconsin for years 2015 - 2018.
+The Company is no longer subject to U.S. federal tax examinations for years before 2017, or state and local tax examinations by tax authorities for years before 2015.

-As of December 31, 2020, the Company has \$16.5 million in tax net operating loss carryforwards in foreign tax jurisdictions which are available to reduce future income taxes and the majority of this amount relates to jurisdictions with an indefinite carryforward period.
+As of December 31, 2021, the Company has \$38.2 million in tax net operating loss carryforwards in US and foreign tax jurisdictions which are available to reduce future income taxes and the majority of this amount relates to jurisdictions with an indefinite carryforward period.

-As of December 31, 2020, the Company had approximately \$12.1 million of undistributed earnings attributable to its foreign subsidiaries.
+As of December 31, 2021, the Company had approximately \$15.2 million of undistributed earnings attributable to its foreign subsidiaries.
 It is the Company's practice and intention to indefinitely reinvest the earnings of its foreign subsidiaries in those operations.
 The Company has not provided deferred U.S. income taxes or foreign withholding taxes on temporary differences resulting from the earnings indefinitely reinvested outside the United States.
 An estimate of the associated unrecognized deferred tax liability related to these undistributed earnings is not material.